 Unconscious bias may lead to certain groups being treated less favourably or discriminated against.
 To help, we have 10 tips on how to reduce bias in the workplace.

-When we meet people, as well as judging them based what we see - age, weight and attractiveness - we may judge their accent, where they studied and socio-economic status.
+When we meet people, we often judge them based on what we see, like their age, weight and attractiveness.
+But we may also judge them on their accent, where they studied and their socio-economic status.

 Rapid processing occurs when our brains make quick judgements of people and situations around us, often without us even realising it.
 This can sometimes lead to unconscious bias.
 Our biases are likely influenced by our background, our culture and personal experiences.
 However, these biases can lead to out-groups being treated less favourably and even discrimination.

 Research has shown that unintentional bias can have a detrimental impact on recruitment, training and other work-related decisions.

 - Women make up just 17% of boards in FTSE100 companies.

 - Only 8% of FTSE100 board members are BAME; the overall population is 14%.